nrfconnect/sdk-nrf/samples/nrf9160/gnss/README.rst

    This configuration option enables periodic fixes instead of continuous tracking.
    Set :kconfig:`CONFIG_GNSS_SAMPLE_PERIODIC_INTERVAL` and :kconfig:`CONFIG_GNSS_SAMPLE_PERIODIC_TIMEOUT` to configure the desired fix interval and timeout.

+.. _CONFIG_GNSS_SAMPLE_MODE_TTFF_TEST:

+CONFIG_GNSS_SAMPLE_MODE_TTFF_TEST - To enable time-to-first-fix (TTFF) test mode This configuration enables the TTFF test mode instead of continuous tracking.
+  When TTFF test mode is enabled, the :ref:`CONFIG_GNSS_SAMPLE_NMEA_ONLY <CONFIG_GNSS_SAMPLE_NMEA_ONLY>` option is automatically selected.
+  Set the :kconfig:`CONFIG_GNSS_SAMPLE_MODE_TTFF_TEST_INTERVAL` option to configure the time between fixes.
+  If you have enabled the :kconfig:`CONFIG_GNSS_SAMPLE_MODE_TTFF_TEST_COLD_START` option, the sample will perform GNSS cold starts instead of hot starts.
+  When assistance is used, LTE may block the GNSS operation and increase the time needed to get a fix.
+  You can set the :kconfig:`CONFIG_GNSS_SAMPLE_LTE_ON_DEMAND` option to disable LTE after the assistance data has been downloaded, so that GNSS can run without interruptions.

 Building and running
 ********************